Rikeopi/Raspberry-Pi-Documentation/Documentation.md

-(_**NOTE:** Images are not ours since we were able to perform the task before the announcement that there is a need for a documentation.
-Appropriate credits were noted after each photo.
+(_**NOTE:** The images used in this documentation are not our own, as we completed the task before the announcement that documentation was required.
+Appropriate credits have been given after each photo.
 Thank you!_)